 Decade-inspired experiences have always been all the rave, and these particular spots and events are our favorites in L.A.
-Here’s a rundown of the coolest things to do in the city that will transport you back in time!
+From the glamour of the 1920s at an elegant lounge to the bold 80s stylings at a retro game store experience, here’s a rundown of retro Los Angeles experiences that will let you experience life as it will never be again.

 Cicada Club (1920s)

 Originally built in 1928, the elegant Cicada Restaurant and Lounge sits at the heart of the historic Oviatt Building.
 For years, it’s brought 1920s inspiration to LA, with its art deco waterfall chandeliers and impressive gold-leaf ceilings that remind us of the golden age of nightclubs.
 On October 15, the iconic lounge will premier “Stardust: A Classic Burlesque Revue”, featuring a hot dance band, live singers, comedians, burlesque dancers and so much more.
 “Old Hollywood meets Vintage Vegas,” transporting us into a decade-long past.
 And if you’re still looking for Halloween plans, the Cicada Club is throwing a Halloween party highlighting the talented Dean Mora and his orchestra, where vintage costumes are highly encouraged!

 Cicada Club — 617 South Olive Street, Los Angeles